mfisher5/EGC-Salish-Sea/test-lane-1/notes/restart_pipeline_2022-01-14.md

 #### Blast

-Ryan ran the BF3 blast scripts for me on Jan 18
+Ryan ran the blast scripts for me on Hyak: BF3 on Jan 18, Leray / LerayXT on Jan 26

 #### Troubleshooting with Eily, 2022-01-25

+**1. Hashes that don't match to BLAST**

 There are a number of hashes (or `qseqids`) in the BF3/BR2 ASV table which don't match to any of the processed blast results.
 For example: